-There’s a smell of insider-trading, then censorship to silence the whistle-blower.
-If art is anything you can get away with, the worst you can get away with is always the best strategy, leading to a consistent degradation of the field.
+There’s insider-trading, there’s censorship to silence the whistle-blower.
+If art is anything you can get away with, the worst you can get away with is always the best strategy, leading to a steady degradation of the field.

-Postmodernism is the urge to shock; we’re repeatedly told it’s the most exciting art of our time, yet doubts remained.
-When post modernism denies tradition no one knows what art is anymore.
-So when a dominant trend rejects our expectations, leaving us clueless, some pioneers carve out a new path that others follow.
+Postmodernism is the urge to shock; we’re repeatedly told it’s the most exciting art of our time, yet doubts remain.
+When the post modern denies tradition no one knows what art is anymore.
+That leaves us clueless, so pioneers carve out a new path for us to follow.

 For example at the 1976 Venice Biennale, Michael Asher filled a corner of the Italian Pavilion with twenty-two folding chairs.
 He wanted the space to be a “functional” lounge where “visitors communicate with each other on a social level”.
-29 years later, in 2005 Geoffrey Farmer filled the Power Plant gallery with old desks , followed a month later by Luis Jacob filling the Art Gallery of Ontario with furniture.
+29 years later Geoffrey Farmer filled the Power Plant gallery with old desks and eventually Luis Jacob filled a room at the Art Gallery of Ontario with old furniture.
 Jacob wanted the space to be a “functional” lounge where “visitors communicate with each other on a social level”.
 The artist said his work was important.
-Some felt it was dubious while others, including the curator, considered it art.
+Some were dubious, thinking echo chamber and copycat, while the curator is certain copying is art.

-Geoffrey Farmer later cut pictures out of art books and glued them to sticks, Luis Jacob cut pictures out of art books and framed them without explanation.
-Although imitation is the most sincere form of flattery it is not “the most exciting art of our time”.
-Postmodernism brushes such critique aside with cheerful scholarly articles commissioned by important curators.
-It is said that the less effort it took the more conceptual the work.
+Geoffrey Farmer in a later work cut pictures out of art books and glued them to sticks, Luis Jacob then cut pictures out of art books and framed them without further explanation.
+Imitation is the sincerest form of flattery but not “the most exciting art of our time”.
+Postmodernity brushes critique aside with scholarly articles commissioned by important curators.
+It is said the less effort, the more conceptual the work.

 Tom Wolfe satirized this pose in his novel Back to Blood; “The artist… had no hand at all in making them.
 And if he touched drawings or photographs, it was just to put them in an envelope and FedEx them to those hired to produce the work, although I’m sure he has an assistant to do things like that.
 No Hands—that’s an important concept now.
 It’s not some artist using his so-called skills to deceive people.
 It’s not a sleight of hand.
 It’s no hands at all.
 That makes it conceptual, of course.
 That way he turns what a manual artist would use to create…an effect…into something that compels you to think about it in a deeper way.”
 (1)

-Unpacking this wisdom yields disingenuous assumptions.
+Unpacking this yields the assumptions.
 An artist does not use skill to deceive people, any more than doctors use skills to deceive patients.
-Skill takes so long to learn, requires such deep commitment and dedication, that anyone able to make the grade will not wastes their life deceiving but will produce the vision that drove them that far.
-So the idea of skills deceiving people?
-It’s the ones lacking skill who need to deceive.
+Skill takes so long to learn, requires such deep commitment and dedication, that anyone able to make the grade will not wastes their life deceiving anyone.
+It’s those lacking skill who need to deceive.
 Nor does a skilled artist creates an effect when in reality it’s a statement and a work of love.

-Which brings us to “the deeper way that artist would compel us to think”.
+Which brings us to that “deeper way” the artist would compel us to think.
 That deeper way wonders where’s the art – if the artist is MIA?
-We’re compelled to deeply think that this is the art of the salesman, not the art of the artist.
-There is no art here, only clever marketing; any pretence to art is obviously fake, and that’s a postmodern strategy.
+We’re deeply compelled to think this is the art of selling, not the art of art.
+There is no art here, just dubious marketing; even the pretence to art is fake, and that’s a postmodern strategy.

 In Europe during the period known as the Enlightenment, (1685-1815), individuals used reason to question contemporary practice.
-It is a shame postmodernism has put reason aside just as it discarded skill, in order to overleap tradition.
-Now we learn of Luis Jacob’s artist fee for bringing chairs to that room, he’s obviously worth every penny.
+It is a shame postmodern thought puts reason aside just as it did with skill, in order to overleap tradition.
+Now Luis Jacob bringing chairs to a room at the A.G.O., he’s obviously worth every penny.
 Compared to the working class janitor who brings chairs to that room with small change in his pocket, Jacob does it with an artist’s fee in his wallet.
-The indifference to skill is so professional it makes Luis conceptual indeed.
-Surely he wouldn’t be nosing the feedbag if bringing furniture into a room weren’t the most sophisticated of Canadians arts?
+The indifference to skill is so trendy that Luis is conceptual indeed.
+He wouldn’t be nosing the feedbag if furniture into a room weren’t the most sophisticated of Canadians arts.
 Being an artist and curator is no easy life they say, one needs to be noticed; one needs to shock.

 In his BBC article “How modern art became trapped by its urge to shock”, Roger Scrutton wrote that “The fake is a person who has rebuilt himself, with a view to occupying another social position than the one that would be natural to him.
 Such is Molière’s Tartuffe, the religious imposter who takes control of a household through a display of scheming piety…(3) So powerful is the impetus towards the fake that it is now rare to be a finalist for the Turner Prize without producing something nobody would think was art until they were told.”
-In Canada we won’t be left behind when the Sobey prize was awarded to a 2m long metal fence rented from home hardware.
-You can put a wig, false eyelashes, even an entire beauty parlour inside an art gallery but it will never be more than a circus, an elaborate pretence, a counterfeit pretending to have meaning.
-When art is fake the power comes from personalities able to influence others, among actors they’re the most convincing.
+In Canada we won’t be left behind, the Sobey prize was awarded to a 2m long metal fence rented from home hardware.
+You can put a wig, false eyelashes, even a complete beauty parlour inside an art gallery but it will never be more than a circus, an elaborate pretence, a counterfeit pretending to meaning.
+When art is fake, the exhibition shows the artist’s influence; among actors they were the most convincing.

 Making art purposefully incomprehensible is a postmodern strategy.
 Duchamp set that precedent with the Large Glass, the Bride Stripped Bare by her Bachelors.
 Duchamp intended the Large Glass to be accompanied by a book, in order to prevent purely visual responses to it, (4) but the notes and diagrams in the book explain elements not present in the work.
 Marjorie Perloff suggests “Large Glass is also a critique of the very criticism it inspires, mocking the solemnity of the explicator who is determined to find the key”.(5) There was no key.
 The strategy of the Large Glass is that it pretends to meaning: there’s nothing to get except the suggestion that there’s something to get.

 Duchamp wanted to deny even his own inclination, his own taste.
-The only problem was that lacking taste, a work isn’t interesting, it’s common.
-Personal taste gives art meaning.
-If we didn’t know the Large Glass was by Marcel we might see it as no big deal, yet it is seminal because for the first time Duchamp made work that strategically pretends to meaning without having any.
-Jacob and curator produced something similar, perhaps to shock the spotlight.
-You bet everyone expects hidden meanings from this artist‘s superior intelligence.
-You got owned!
+The only problem was that lacking taste, a work is common.
+Personal taste is what gives art meaning.
+If we didn’t know the Large Glass was by Marcel we might look away after a minute, yet it is seminal; for the first time Duchamp made work that strategically pretends to meaning without having any.
+Luis Jacob and his curator produced something similar, shock the spotlight.
+Bet everyone expected hidden meanings and superior intelligence.
+You got owned.
 Perhaps we should look at how intelligence interfaces with art.

 Luis Jacob today at TPW.

-Luis will later destabilize the budget of the Art Gallery of Ontario or the National Gallery; curators were already at the opening sniffing the burnt offering… after all these are pictures cut from art books!
+Luis will later destabilize the budget of the Art Gallery of Ontario or the National Gallery; curators were already at the opening sniffing the burnt offering… after all, these were pictures cut from art books!